parsaghaffari/browserbee/README.md

    - Go to `chrome://extensions/`
    - Enable "Developer mode"
    - Click "Load unpacked" and select the `dist` directory
-   - Set your LLM API key(s) for Anthropi, OpenAI, and/or Gemini in the options page that pops up
+   - Set your LLM API key(s) for Anthropic, OpenAI, Gemini, and/or configure Ollama in the options page that pops up

 ## 🏃‍♂️ Usage